HIGHERED 5401 Current Issues in Higher Education: 3 semester hours

-HIGHERED 6422 Policy Analysis Of Higher Education: 3 semester hours
+HIGHERED 6422 Policy Analysis of Higher Education: 3 semester hours

 HIGHERED 6430 The Community College: 3 semester hours

-Prerequisites: Graduate Admission.
+Prerequisites: Graduate standing.
 The purpose of this course is to develop an understanding of the two-year college - its past, present and future.
 Examines history, operations, funding, internal constituents, curricular mission, societal role, and current issues.

 HIGHERED 6431 Community College Leadership: 3 semester hours

-HIGHERED 6440 Issues In Institutional Research I: 3 semester hours
+HIGHERED 6440 Issues in Institutional Research I: 3 semester hours

 Prerequisites: Graduate standing.
 Provides a history and overview of institutional research in postsecondary education.
 Other areas of interest include student issues, student outcomes, higher education funding, productivity funding, and legal issues.

-HIGHERED 6441 Issues In Institutional Research II: 3 semester hours
+HIGHERED 6441 Issues in Institutional Research II: 3 semester hours

 This course provides the study of key issues in institutional research, including faculty workload and salary, program assessment, fact books, peer institutions, national databases, and strategic planning.

-HIGHERED 6473 Curriculum In Higher Education: 3 semester hours
+HIGHERED 6473 Curriculum in Higher Education: 3 semester hours

 Prerequisite: Graduate standing.
 The development, implementation, and assessment of curriculum in higher education as well as historical and philosophical perspectives; major figures and emerging trends are included.

-HIGHERED 6476 Organization And Administration Of Higher Education: 3 semester hours
+HIGHERED 6476 Organization and Administration of Higher Education: 3 semester hours

-Prerequisites: Graduate Standing.
+Prerequisites: Graduate standing.
 This course includes the study of missions, governance, and organizational structures of American higher education institutions.
 Within this context, particular attention is given to administrative roles and responsibilities and issues of leadership.

-HIGHERED 6477 History And Philosophy Of American Higher Education: 3 semester hours
+HIGHERED 6477 History and Philosophy of American Higher Education: 3 semester hours

-Prerequisite: Graduate Standing.
+Prerequisite: Graduate standing.
 This course is a systematic study of the historical and philosophical contexts that have conditioned the evolution of American higher education.
 Particular attention is given to significant events, trends, and movements within American higher education.

 HIGHERED 6497 Problems: 1-10 semester hours